 I am a Ph.D.
 Candidate in Sociology at Columbia University.
 My research examines how the characteristics of organizations shape individual and organizational decision-making and contribute to social stratification.
 This work contributes to the sociology of education, political sociology, and research on inequality.
 Methodologically, my research uses a wide variety of quantitative methods including multilevel modeling, decomposition analysis, conjoint analysis, and two-way fixed effects analysis.
 My research combines multiple sources of data including large-scale administrative data, web scraped records, surveys, and experiments.
 My research has been funded by an NAEd/Spencer Dissertation fellowship.

-One of my dissertation chapters examines variation in superintendent effects on student achievement.
-This research uses a longitudinal dataset I constructed on superintendent employment tenures in 26 states matched to student achievement data.
+My dissertation research examines the effects of school district leadership and governance on student achievement and district policy outcomes.
+One of my dissertation chapters examines variation in superintendent effects on student achievement, using a longitudinal dataset I constructed on superintendent employment tenures in 26 states matched to achievement data.

-In addition to my dissertation research, I am currently working on several co-authored projects that examine educational inequality in other settings.
+In addition to my dissertation research, I am currently working on several co-authored projects that examine educational inequalities in other settings.
 One project examines whether anti-Asian biases affect white parents’ school preferences.
 A second project examines how the college major decision process contributes to inequality in higher education outcomes for low-SES college students.